1983 Atlantic hurricane season: Tropical Storm Dean

-Tropical Storm Dean originated from inside a frontal cloud band, which had moved off the Eastern Coast of the United States on September 22.
+A frontal cloud band moved off the East Coast of the United States on September 22.
 During the next few days, the band became stationary from the Bahamas to beyond Bermuda.
-During this period, a 1035 millibar (30.56 inHg) high pressure cell had become settled over the northeastern United States.
-This resulted in a strong pressure gradient and winds near gale force along the eastern coast.
+A high-pressure area then settled over the northeastern United States, resulting in a strong pressure gradient and winds near gale-force along the east coast.
 A low-level circulation formed from the frontal cloud band on September 26 about 460 mi east of central Florida.
-Dean was first identified on the afternoon of September 26 as a subtropical storm.
-An Air Force reconnaissance flight was sent to Dean on September 27 and only reported winds of 35 mph at 23 mi from the center.
+Dean was first identified late on September 26 as a subtropical storm, though an Air Force reconnaissance flight on the following day only reported winds of 35 mph at 23 mi from the center.
 A pressure of 999 mbar indicated that Dean was strengthening as it headed northward.
 Additionally, satellite pictures showed that the subtropical cyclone was emerging from the cloud.
-This data also showed that the storm was gaining tropical characteristics and was given the name Dean on the afternoon of September 27.
+Consequently, the system became a tropical storm late on September 27.
 Dean's winds peaked at 65 mph on September 28 as it headed northward.
-Dean's circulation turned to the northwest on September 29 then made landfall in the Delmarva Peninsula and dissipated over land on September 30.
+Dean's circulation turned to the northwest on September 29 then struck the Delmarva Peninsula and dissipated over land on September 30.

 Gale warnings were from North Carolina to Rhode Island in association with Dean.
-Dean produced rainfall spreading from the North Carolina/Virginia border all the way to New England.
+Rainfall produced by the storm spread from the North Carolina–Virginia state line all the way to New England.
 Virginia reported rains of 1 in with 3 in at the border.
 Rains peaked at 4.62 in at Cockaponset Ranger Station in Connecticut.
 Damage was limited to minor beach erosion and flooding along the portion of Mid-Atlantic coast states.

 Storm names

 The following list of names was used for named storms that formed in the North Atlantic in 1983.
-The names not retired from this list were used again in the 1989 season.
-This year marked the first usage for this list of names in the North Atlantic basin.
-The names Alicia, Barry, Chantal, and Dean were used for the first (and only, in the case of Alicia) time this year.
+Each name used this season was utilized for the first (and, in the case of Alicia, only) time.

 Retirement

-In the spring of 1984, at the 6th session of the RA IV hurricane committee, the World Meteorological Organization retired the name Alicia from its rotating name lists due to the amount of damage and deaths it caused, and it will not be used again for another Atlantic hurricane.
+In the spring of 1984, the World Meteorological Organization retired the name Alicia from the rotating name lists due to the amount of damage and deaths it caused, and it will not be used again for another Atlantic hurricane.
 Alicia was replaced with Allison for the 1989 season.

 Season effects

-This is a table of the storms in 1983 and their landfall(s), if any.
-Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but are still storm-related.
-Damage and deaths include totals while the storm was extratropical or a wave or low.
+This is a table of all of the storms that formed in the 1983 Atlantic hurricane season.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
+Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 1983 USD.